 $40,000 (LMV) - $30,000 (debit) = $10,000 (equity)

-The same philosophy behind minimum maintenance for long accounts applies to short accounts, but there are some differences in approach.
-The biggest difference is the amount; short accounts must always maintain at least 30% equity (not 25% like long accounts).
-If equity falls below 30%, the investor or broker-dealer must move to remedy the situation.
-Let’s work through an example together:
+Short accounts must maintain at least 30% equity (not 25% like long accounts).
+If equity falls below 30%, the investor or broker-dealer must correct the deficiency.

 An investor has an already established margin account with a credit balance of $52,000 and a short market value of $20,000.
 The account value rises to $45,000.
 What is the equity amount (in $ and % form)?